 If you're feeling pain at the top of your shoulder, you might have a condition like:

-Pain Surrounding the Shoulder
+Pain Surrounding the Shoulder or Into the Upper Arm

 - Rotator Cuff Tendonitis: This condition is characterized by inflammation and swelling in the tendons of the rotator cuff.
 It's usually caused by repetitive overhead movements such as throwing a ball or lifting weights.
 The pain can be a dull ache or a sharp, severe pain, especially when lifting the arm overhead or sleeping on the affected side.